As an Amazon Associate I earn from qualifying purchases.

 Find the dome shaped ones - any other shape won't make a globe.

-I have used bigger ones, but they are accordingly heavier to display and move, so they can only be placed on a sturdy frame or terracotta pot to show them off.
+I have used bigger ones, but they are accordingly heavier to display and move once they're filled with soil and plants, so they can only be placed on a sturdy frame or on top of a large and heavy terracotta, cement or hypertufa pot to show them off.

-Hanging them requires extremely strong wire or chain, as well as a sturdy hook to hang them on, as well as a safe place to hang them.
+Hanging them requires extremely strong wire or chain, as well as a sturdy hook to hang them on, and a safe place to hang them.

 Wire the two baskets together at their rims in at least four places.